veridu/veridu.github.io/about.md

                     <div class="row">
                         <div class="col-xs-12 col-sm-4 col-lg-4">
                             <p class="light">
-                                Veridu was founded in 2014 by serial entrepreneur, Rasmus Groth; identity industry veteran, Ian Green; and technologist Flavio Heleno.
+                                Veridu was founded in 2014 by serial entrepreneur, <a href="https://www.linkedin.com/in/rasmusgroth/" target="_blank">Rasmus Groth</a>; identity industry veteran, <a href="https://www.linkedin.com/in/ian-green-29783/" target="_blank">Ian Green</a>; and technologist <a href="https://www.linkedin.com/in/flavioheleno/" target="_blank">Flavio Heleno</a>.
 Our mission is to bring trust to the internet with global and cost-effective digital identity solutions.
                             </p>
                         </div>
                         <div class="col-xs-12 col-sm-4 col-lg-4">
                             <p class="light">
-                                Originally established in Copenhagen (Rasmus's home city), Veridu is now headquartered in London with a further office in Sao Carlos, Brazil, where our technical team is based.
+                                Originally established in Copenhagen (Rasmus's home city), Veridu is now headquartered in London.
                             </p>
                         </div>
                         <div class="col-xs-12 col-sm-4 col-lg-4">